bhardwajRahul/Invio/backend/README.md

   setting status to paid suppresses overdue.
 - Duplicate/clone: creates a new draft with a new ID and draft number; share token is not copied.

+### Demo mode

+When `DEMO_MODE=true`, the API is fully writable so you can try creating and editing data.
+The database automatically resets to a pristine snapshot every 3 hours by default.

+Environment variables:

+- `DEMO_MODE=true` — enable demo mode
+- `DEMO_DB_PATH` — path to the pristine demo database file (e.g. `/app/data/invio-demo.db`)
+- `DATABASE_PATH` — active database file that the app writes to (e.g. `/app/data/invio.db`)
+- `DEMO_RESET_HOURS` — interval in hours between resets (default: `3`)
+- `DEMO_RESET_ON_START` — whether to perform a reset on startup (default: `true`)

+On each reset, the server briefly closes the DB connection, copies the pristine demo DB over the active DB, and reinitializes migrations and built-in templates.

 ## Ethos